 “There’s a need to motivate people – not just with their heads but also with their hearts,” says UNC Professor Heidi Schultz.
 “The stories leaders tell during COVID-19 can start to create the organizational culture they want to nurture for their organizations.”
 Schultz provides three storytelling examples with unique impacts:

 To be sure, storytelling in a time of crisis reveals resilience, character and hope – messages that are easily within the grasp of the leader who is also the storyteller.
-For more on the power of storytelling, please read here.

 Another common challenge voiced by L&D leaders is how to support their staff in learning new skills and adapting to different ways of working.
 One leader relayed a story about a colleague who had to quickly adapt to new technology and deliver their tried and true, normally face-to-face presentation with the expectation that it be just as effective virtually as in person.
 “We are being forced to use unfamiliar technologies and adopt new ways of working, while still staying aligned with corporate culture,” she said.

 An L&D director in the accounting industry is often asked to help co-workers take on new roles, outside of their regular responsibilities, thrust upon them by unexpected needs during this crisis.
 “People are looking to me and my team for leadership,” she said.
 “We’re trying to figure out how to create a vision and bring people into the solution: learning new skills, doing their jobs differently and managing change.”